JAY NEDRY

 drums/band manager

-Jay has always been the driving force of the Roadducks and continues to have ‘the fire in the belly' when it comes to performing live on stage.
-Known as “The Mouth of the South” and “King of Soul”, he’s also had the stage name “Tyrone Boulevard” since 1977, but answers to a variety of insulting monikers.
+Jay has always been the driving force of the Roadducks and the "little drummer boy from the south side of Chicago" continues to have ‘the fire in the belly' when it comes to performing live on stage.
+Known as “The Mouth of the South” and “Tyrone Boulevard” he currently has put together the best lineup of players in the bands colorful, iconic, history...the legend continues.

 DEXTER DUNN